evandethier/satellite-ssc/outlet-rivers/README.md

 ## Analyzing changes in river sediment transport

 #### Introduction
 The code in this repository builds on our efforts to analyze the transport of suspended sediment by rivers.
-We use satellite images to do these anayses, using [algorithms calibrated with more than 130,000 measurements](https://github.com/evandethier/satellite-ssc) made directly in rivers.
+We use satellite images to do these analyses, using [algorithms calibrated with more than 130,000 measurements](https://github.com/evandethier/satellite-ssc) made directly in rivers.
 This satellite-based approach is relatively new, and we're always trying to improve it!
 Its benefits are the ability to analyze millions of images globally, to get a sense of how rivers function or how they have changed over time.

 ![**Rivers carrying sediment into the Mediterranean.
 Image from the Landsat 7 satellite.**](visuals/vjose_river_greece_20020312_ls7_composite_small_cropped.png)